-As inputs, ABE uses datastreams from the Aerosol Intensive Properties VAP, the Aerosol Optical Depth VAP, the Merged Sounding VAP, and surface meteorological instrumentation (MET).
+As inputs, ABE uses datastreams from the Aerosol Intensive Properties VAP, the AOD VAP, the Merged Sounding VAP, and surface meteorological instrumentation (MET).
 (Note that evaluation versions of this VAP used data from the Raman Lidar Vertical Profiles (RLPROF) VAP, but the current release does not.
 It is anticipated that future releases will use input from RLPROFBE.)

 ABE applies quality checks and a cloud screen based on the standard of deviation on AOD measurements (from the normal incidence multifilter radiometer and multifilter rotating shadowband radiometer), employing interpolation over short gaps or a multi-variable regression over longer gaps to provide a nearly continuous time series estimate of AOD.
 The multi-variable regression includes surface aerosol scattering (from the aerosol observing system [AOS] and AIP), relative humidity (from MET), and boundary-layer height (seasonally proscribed) with weighting coefficients determined monthly to maximize agreement with coincident column AOD measurements.
 Column Angstrom exponents are computed from screened AOD values and interpolated over gaps.